edips/surveyingcalculator/README.md

 - Degree - Decimal Conversion
 - Coordinate Transformation: WGS84 Latitude/Longitude to UTM XY or UTM XY to Latitude/Longitude Conventer, Coordinate Converter tool, 2D Helmert transformation
 - Point Data Collector - Survey:
-→ Create projects in SHP or GeoPackage formats with coordinate system code (EPSG code).
+→ Create projects in GeoPackage formats with coordinate system code (EPSG code).
 → You can also prepare a job in QGIS on desktop with CAD-GIS data.
 Import CAD, GIS, raster data or add online map services in QGIS.
 And transfer the data folder to Surveying_Calculator/projects folder on your device.
 Select the project to display in Survey module.
 → Collect unlimited points with "name" and "description".
 You can record your location or any place you want.
 → This app supports the formats to display: